cv1927/item-api-comparison-challenge/README.md

 - The API configuration is located in  `src/common/config/configuration.ts`.
 - The data file is in `data/items.json`.
 - To customize validations, review the pipes in `src/common/pipes/`.

+- The project is prepared for API versioning, allowing future versions and backward compatibility (e.g., endpoints under `/api/v1/`).

 ## 🚀 Project Setup & Run Instructions